ipld/ipld/schemas/authoring-guide.md

 }
 ```

 This `envelope` representation strategy requires the parameters `discriminantKey` and `contentKey`.
-The `discriminantKey` tells the Schema the key of the discriminator value, while the discriminator values are listed next to the types of the Union (in this case, the same values as for the `keyed` Union).
+The `discriminantKey` tells the Schema the key of the discriminator value, while the discriminator values are listed next to the types of the Union (in this case, the same values as we used in the `keyed` Union example, above).

 #### Inline